-Your CDISC Tabulate Certification is valid for three years with remittal of annual maintenance fees.
-To extend your certification you must retake and pass the exam in the six-month period prior to your certification expiration date (exam cost included in the annual maintenance fee).
+Your CDISC Tabulate Certification is valid for three years.
+To extend your certification you must retake and pass the exam in the six-month period prior to your certification expiration date.

 Passing the CDISC Tabulate Certification Exam demonstrates that you have attained knowledge and the competency necessary to utilize the SDTM and the SDTMIG.

-The CDISC Tabulate Certification Pilot Exam consists of 125 scored items and 53 unscored questions.
-The exam duration is expected to last 4.5 hours (5 hours total sitting time).
+The CDISC Tabulate Certification Exam consists of 125 questions.
+The average exam duration is 3.5 - 4 hours.

 and Corresponding Weight

 |General Concepts, Terms and Assumptions, and Conformant Dataset Structure (30%)||Knowledge of the five major SDTM variable role types: identifier, topic, timing, qualifier, and rule|

 |Knowledge of variables and their usage restrictions (e.g., variables not for use in human clinical trials, domain-specific prohibitions of variables, domain-specific variables)|

 |Knowledge of the multiple uses of the two-character domain code|